Headshots taken by Michael Carlo

 Whilst Jake was still at university, his original 2010 viral accents video caught the attention of highly acclaimed American director David Lynch, who promptly got in touch to discuss a potienital role for Jake in one of his upcoming projects.
 Jake then kept in regular contact with Lynch on Skype.
 In 2014 Lynch announced to Jake that he wanted to cast him in the upcoming return of his hit 90s TV show 'Twin Peaks'.
 This was to be Jake's big acting break, and in September 2015 production of the show began.
 In March 2016, Jake flew out to Los Angeles to film his scenes.
 The show aired on Showtime Networks (In the U.S) and Sky Atlantic (In the U.K & Europe) from May - September 2017.
 Jake's performance of the character Freddie Sykes in the show received great praise from fans worldwide.

-Jake is continuing to build his performance career and is currently seeking out new acting and voiceover opportunities.
+Jake is continuing to build his performance career and is constantly seeking out new acting and voiceover opportunities.